SriCharan28/Frequency-Divider-by-1.5-with-33.33-Duty-Cycle/README.md

 # Frequency-Divider-by-1.5-with-33.33-Duty-Cycle
-This repository implements a circuit that divides the input clock frequency by 1.5 and generates an output having 33.33% duty cycle.
+This repository implements a circuit that divides the input clock frequency by 1.5 and generates an output having 33.33% duty cycle in Verilog using Xilinx Vivado.